FemboyKZ/cs2-simple-guns-menu/README.md

+# Some fixes to base plugin
+feel free to yoink anything

 # CS2 Simple Guns Menu
 Plugin for CS2 that when a player on game types some **`guns`**, gun menu will open and player will able to select weapon from there.